 Active role in the malaria community

-We are a private sector delegate on the Roll Back Malaria Board, a member of the advisory board for the WHO Pesticide Evaluation Scheme and a member of the Stockholm Convention Global Alliance for Alternatives to DDT steering committee.
+We are also a private sector delegate on the Roll Back Malaria Board, a member of the Roll Back Malaria Vector Control Working Group and a member of the Stockholm Convention Global Alliance for Alternatives to DDT steering committee.

 Every year, more than one billion people suffer from mosquito-borne diseases such as malaria, dengue, chikungunya, West Nile Virus and yellow fever.
 Malaria alone affects over 200 million people and kills 435,000 every year.
 Thanks to concerted global action and investment, malaria cases have fallen by 18% since 2010 and death rates by 29%.
 An estimated 6.8 million lives, primarily young children, have been saved since 2001.
 But although progress has been made, diseases transmitted by insect vectors such as mosquitoes, remain a global threat.
 Join BASF in the fight against disease.
 Read how controlling the mosquitoes and insects that spread these illnesses is a critical investment in the future; resulting in fewer sick people, better school attendance, stronger economies and a healthier, brighter future for entire communities.

 The mission of BASF’s Public Health business is to improve the quality of life for people around the globe through disease prevention.
 We accomplish this goal by working with the international community, including international health, government and humanitarian organizations, to provide innovative vector control products and programs.

 Commitment to sustainable development

 As the world’s leading chemical company, we recognize that sustainable development is central to our long-term growth.
 That’s why sustainability is an integral part of BASF’s strategy.
 For us, sustainable enterprise means combining long-term oriented economic success with environmental protection and social responsibility, thus contributing to a future worth living for coming generations.